 # Svínafellsjökull – meet the glacier face to face

-You can start your trip to Iceland off the beaten path with this beautiful place.
-We discovered it by just randomly turning from the Ring Road when we noticed the sign for something interesting.
 We were blown away by the views.
-I totally recommend to do that – you will discover great places!
+I totally recommend doing that – you will discover great places!
 It was the closest glacier experience that we had so far – a majestic mass of ice looked just amazing.

 You can also go on an organized tour to walk on that glacier.
-Remember, that most of those adventurous activities, like glacial exploration or ice caves tours (my “must do” for the next time), can’t be done independently and you need to get a proper guide and a tour company.
+Remember, that most of those adventurous activities, like glacial exploration or ice cave tours (my “must do” for the next time), can’t be done independently and you need to get a proper guide and a tour company.
 I recommend you to book online in advance to make sure that you have space, as they can get very popular.
-You can find some amazing guided tours in Iceland here – from exploring glaciers to chasing Icelandic Auroras, self-driven road trips or with tour buses.
+You can find some amazing guided tours in Iceland here – from exploring glaciers to chasing Icelandic Auroras, self-driven road trips, or tour buses.
 Check the prices and availability here.

 How to get to Svínafellsjökull?